There are hundreds of blogging tools about. There are graphic design tools, scheduling tools, productivity and time management tools, etc.

 - Map all your subscribers + tags

-- Map all your campaigns and how they are connected
+- Map all your campaigns and how they connect to each other

 - Create the account